preemptive/jsdefender-samples/Electron12/README.md

 Adding plugin sets up the `JSDefenderWebpackPlugin`.
 It reads the protection configuration from the `jsdefender.config.json` file, which you can find in the sample root folder.
 By setting `quietMode` to false, the plugin displays log messages while Webpack runs:

 ```
-JSDefenderWebpackPlugin:
-Preemptive Protection JSDefender (v2.0.0-next.0)
+Compiling Renderer Template[Info] JSDefenderWebpackPlugin: Preemptive Protection JSDefender(TM) (v2.3.0)
-(C) Preemptive, 2019-2020
+Copyright 2019-2021 PreEmptive Solutions, LLC.
+All Rights Reserved
+[Info] JSDefenderWebpackPlugin: Use of this software constitutes acceptance of the accompanying license agreement.
-Processing chunk id: 0, name: ...
+[Info] JSDefenderWebpackPlugin: Processing chunk id: 0, name: main_window (runtime)
-Processing chunk id: 1, name: ...
-Processing chunk id: 2, name: ...
-Processing chunk id: 3, name: ...
-Processing chunk id: 4, name: ...
+⠙ Compiling Renderer TemplateInfo: Evaluation Copy.
+Licensed to: ...
+Floating User License: ...
+This software may not be used on binaries for general release.Distinct License Users: 1/3; Concurrent Build Limit: 3
-Info: Developer license is valid.
+Info: JSDefender is up to date.
+⠹ Compiling Renderer TemplateInfo: Source tree building in progress...
+Info: File #1 is recognized as 'webpack4-bundle/prod' with 9 modules.
+Info: Source tree successfully built.
+Info: Total length: 51140
+Info: #of scripts: 1
+Info: #of syntax nodes: 2052
+Info: Highest ES version: ES5
 ...
+Info: Protected files rendered successfully.
+⠹ Compiling Renderer Template[Info] JSDefenderWebpackPlugin: Chunk id: 0, name: main_window is successfully processed
+[Info] JSDefenderWebpackPlugin: All chunks are protected successfully.
-Execution time: 3s 562ms
+[Info] JSDefenderWebpackPlugin: Execution time: 3s 927ms

 (other messages omitted for the sake of brevity)
 ```

 By setting `enableInDevelopmentMode` option of the plugin to true, the protection is enabled for all modes('development', 'production').
 To change this behavior, set this option as false.
-For more details on how the webpack plugin works refer this [link](https://www.preemptive.com/jsdefender/userguide/en/webpack_plugin.html).
+For more details refer this [link](https://www.preemptive.com/jsdefender/userguide/en/index.html).